How To Care For Chickens In The Winter Basics

 Will chickens still lay eggs in the winter?

-Yes!
-Chickens will continue to lay eggs all year.
-But the frequency that they lay is dependent on the amount of daylight.
-Chickens like at least 12 hours of daylight, and some breeds like closer to 14 or 16 hours.
-They will continue laying when daylight dips below these thresholds, but at a reduced rate.
+The frequency that they lay is dependent on the amount of daylight they are exposed to.
+Chickens require at least 12 hours of light, and some breeds like closer to 14 or 16 hours.
+Egg laying will continue when daylight dips below these thresholds but at a reduced rate.

 You’ll also want to collect eggs more frequently during the winter.
 The colder it is the quicker eggs can freeze and crack open.
 To avoid this check for eggs every few hours, especially when it’s well below freezing.